appwrite/demos-for-react/example-cropping/README.md

 ## Step 7 - Putting it all together in App.js

-So in order for this application to work we should put all of our component into ```App.js``` so that we can see how our cropped image looks like
+So in order for this application to work we should put all of our components into ```App.js``` so that we can see how our cropped image looks

 ```js
 import React, { useState, useEffect } from 'react';